noddy99/brewblox-boilerplate/README.md

 ### Check iSpindel service logs

 Each time the service receive a request there is a log showing the temperature and gravity.
-From the directory where is defined the `docker-compose.yml` file:
+To run from the directory containing the `docker-compose.yml` file.

 ```bash
 docker-compose logs ispindel